cloud-gov/cg-dashboard/dockerizing-notes.md

 (even those **not** related to the project), run `./devtools/clean.sh`.
 It also removes the dependencies for Go (i.e. `vendor/`) and Javascript (i.e. `node_modules/`).

+## Side Effects

+By using the noVNC container, it will automatically pollute the root of repository with index.html* files. git and cf are already setup to ignore them.